 Intentional disruption of teaching, research, administration, disciplinary proceedings, or other institutional activities, or the inciting others to do the same.

-Acts of disrespect/misconduct such as assault and/or cursing a college official.
+Acts of disrespect/misconduct such as assault and/or cursing a university official.

-Failure to Comply with Directions of College Officials
+Failure to Comply with Directions of University Officials

-Refusal to comply with clearly stated policies or directions issued by any college official acting in the performance of his or her duties, including RA’s and security personnel.
+Refusal to comply with clearly stated policies or directions issued by any university official acting in the performance of his or her duties, including RA’s and security personnel.

 Failure to Comply with Sanctions/Penalties